 Keep your valuables safe by keeping them close to you or in a safe place.
 This will help you avoid losing anything important while you're away from home.

 No one wants to lose their belongings while they’re on vacation.
-Keep your valuables close to you or in a safe place so you don’t have to worry about them.
+Keep your valuables close to you or in a safe place, so you don’t have to worry about them.
 Better yet, leave your expensive jewelry and gear at home.
-This will help you enjoy your trip without having to worry about losing anything important.
+This will help you enjoy your trip without worrying about losing anything important.
 If you don't want to lose it, leave it at home.

-When you're out and about, do not flash your valuables around or leave them in plain sight.
+Do not flash your valuables around or leave them in plain sight when you're out and about.
 If you must carry a purse or bag, keep it close to your body and don't let go of it.
 If you're going to the beach, don't leave your things unattended.
-Keep an eye on them at all times or put them in a safe place.
+Keep an eye on them or put them in a safe place.